 Things are getting more digital – the way we communicate, the way we collaborate, and the way we innovate.
-It’s most likely your company is already making an effort to prepare your employees for constant transformation towards a digital working space.
+It’s most likely that your company is already making an effort to prepare your employees for constant transformation towards a digital working space.

 Innovation, digitalization, and change – these three words (and what they represent) are closely interlinked.
 Innovations change the status quo.
 Innovations digitalize things we do.
-Digitalization leads to new innovations.
-So there is constant change that could inspire new innovations, which lead to more changes.
+Digitalization leads to innovations.
+So there is constant change that could inspire innovations, which lead to more changes.
 It’s an endless cycle.

 Taking this into account, it becomes clear: this is a chicken-and-egg question for companies.
 Where to start?
 Fostering innovation?
 Or making things more digital?
-Well, the answer is none can exist without the other.
+Well, the answer is that none can exist without the other.

 Turn your organization into an innovative powerhouse fueled by your employees and ready for every change that comes along the way.